Skip to content

 • DMZ for servers in a DMZ

-• LAN for internal destinations
+• LAN for internal targets

 Destination networks

-For client internet rules, Any is often a practical starting point.
-For servers, management networks or VPN access, destinations should be limited much more strongly.
+Destination networks narrows down the target more precisely.
+For client internet rules, Any is often a viable start.
+For servers, management networks or VPN access, targets should be limited significantly more.

 Examples: